SirVeggie/Dynasty-Builder/README.md

 - Additional adjacent troops add their power to the battle
 - Attacker wins ties
 - Attack can be performed even if the unit is out of moves
+- A ranged attack can be dodged by rolling 4 or higher

 ## Recruiting and disbanding
 - One unit can be recruited per city